Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow

 \subsection{Frequency envelopes}

 Before restating the main theorems of this paper in a sharper, quantitative form, we revisit the \emph{frequency envelope} notion.
-This elegant and useful tool will streamline the exposition of our results, and one should think at it as a bookkeeping device that is meant to efficiently track the evolution of the energy of the solutions between dyadic energy shells.
+This elegant and useful tool will streamline the exposition of our results, and one should think of it as a bookkeeping device that efficiently tracks the evolution of the energy of the solutions between dyadic energy shells.

-Following Tao's paper \cite{Tao-BO} we say that a sequence $c_{k}\in l^2$ is an $L^2$ frequency envelope for a function $\phi \in L^2$ if \begin{itemize} \item[i)] $\sum_{k=0}^{\infty}c_k^2 \lesssim 1$;\\ \item[ii)] it is slowly varying, $c_j /c_k \leq \step^{\delta \vert j-k\vert}$, with $\delta$ a very small universal constant;\\ \item[iii)] it bounds the dyadic norms of $\phi$, namely $\Vert P_{k}\phi \Vert_{L^2} \leq c_k$. \end{itemize} Given a frequency envelope $c_k$ we define
+Following Tao's paper \cite{Tao-BO}, we say that a sequence $c_{k}\in l^2$ is an $L^2$ frequency envelope for a function $\phi \in L^2$ if \begin{itemize} \item[i)] $\sum_{k=0}^{\infty}c_k^2 \lesssim 1$;\\ \item[ii)] it is slowly varying, $c_j /c_k \leq \step^{\delta \vert j-k\vert}$, with $\delta$ a very small universal constant;\\ \item[iii)] it bounds the dyadic norms of $\phi$, namely $\Vert P_{k}\phi \Vert_{L^2} \leq c_k$. \end{itemize} Given a frequency envelope $c_k$ we define

-When using Greek letters like $\lambda$ and $\mu$ to represent dyadic frequencies, we will harmlessly use the same Greek letter as an index for the frequency envelope, as in $c_\lambda$ or $c_\mu$.
+\textbf{Note:} When using Greek letters like $\lambda$ and $\mu$ to represent dyadic frequencies, we will harmlessly use the same Greek letter as an index for the frequency envelope, as in $c_\lambda$ or $c_\mu$.

-\begin{remark} To avoid dealing with certain issues arising at low frequencies, we can harmlessly make the extra assumption that $c_{0}\approx 1$. \end{remark}
+\begin{remark} To avoid dealing with certain issues arising at low frequencies, we can harmlessly make the extra assumption that $c_{0}\approx \|c\|_{\ell^2}$. \end{remark}

 \begin{remark} Another useful variation is to weaken the slowly varying assumption to